HOME-programming-pub/Artemis/docker/README.md

 Now everything should be running and working.

-To test if everything is working, check out [Artemis](https://artemis.hs-merseburg.de) or [GitLab](https://gitlab.artemis.hs-merseburg.de).
+To test if everything is working, check out [Artemis](https://artemis.hs-merseburg.de) or [GitLab](https://gitlab-artemis.hs-merseburg.de).

-(You may need to edit your `hosts` file to redirect artemis (artemis.hs-merseburg.de) and gitlab (gitlab.artemis.hs-merseburg.de) to localhost or the IP of the NGINX container if you are testing locally with this setup).
+(You may need to edit your `hosts` file to redirect artemis (artemis.hs-merseburg.de) and gitlab (gitlab-artemis.hs-merseburg.de) to localhost or the IP of the NGINX container if you are testing locally with this setup).

 Now only one thing can be used to get all containers synced up at the next reboot: